katcipis/sophia/notes/linkedin-data-pipeline.md

 If your schema has changed on a way that is not compatible with previous versions (like removing a field, or changing its type) the registration process fails.
 This registration process is automated on the build of the data producers.

+## Conclusion

+On the end it seems to me that Kafka is the child of a database with a message broker, the child got the write ahead log from the database and the publish/subscribe model from the message broker.
+Specially with the addition of configurable consistency level makes Kafka a really interesting tool.

+One of the operational remarks mentioned on the article is that there is no system that cant suffer from data loss or some other kind of failure given that the error is sufficiently rare, the impact is bounded to a part of the system, and the failure can be monitored and measured.

+The entire data pipeline is measured for data loss and failures, instead of trying to guarantee that no loss ever happens.
+This path seems to enable good automation and automated failure detection and failure recovery, it seems to me as a better option than just relying on the database to never fail, although it is harder, which explains why most people choose to just trust the database.

+Also Kafka seems to be a pretty big gun, if you just need pub/sub for a small amount of messages, or you dont have a N x M producers/consumers problem it may be an overkill.
+A simple API on top of a database may be enough, and it really seems to be simpler to maintain and use.